-Our executive offices are located in approximately 5,000 square feet of space at 65 Commerce Way, Hackensack, New Jersey.
+Our executive offices are located in approximately 4,200 square feet of space at 465 State Route 17, Ramsey, New Jersey.
 Our telephone number is (201) 478-5552.
 Currently we operate under a Shared Services Agreement with Areth, LLC for the office, warehouse space and certain related services and have the ability to cancel this agreement upon 30 days' notice.
 Areth, LLC is a company controlled by Dr. Jerrold B. Grossman, our Vice Chairman, and we pay monthly fees for the use of such office space and for other information technology, general warehousing and administrative services.
 Rent under the shared services agreement is \$8,037 per month.
-Although we may relocate our offices in the future, we anticipate that we will continue to maintain a services relationship with Areth LLC.
-We do not anticipate the amount of space and cost of rent to change materially from current levels.